-On-site density transfers on sites less than five acres may be permitted when critical areas are located on the property subject to the following provisions:
+On-site density transfers ~~on sites less than five acres~~ may be permitted when critical areas are located on the property subject to the following provisions:

-- (a) Only the area contained in the following critical area areas and their associated buffers of the following wetlands is are eligible to be used in the density transfer calculation: - (1) Category II, and III, and IV wetlands with a habitat score of less than 20; and - (2) Category IV wetlands, Fish and Wildlife Conservation areas; and - (3) Geologically hazardous areas, not approved for alteration. - (b) The development must be proposed to connect to sewer service and sewer service must be available. - (c) The base density shall be consistent with the densities set forth in Chapter [14.36](#) for the zoning districts.
-The site density shall be calculated using the area of the subject property divided by the minimum lot size of the applicable zone. - (d) The overall density of the proposed site may be transferred from the undevelopable portion to the developable part of the site. - (e) The development shall meet applicable policies, setbacks and other standards of the City except: - (1) Lot sizes may be modified to not less than 6,000 square feet in the WR and SR zones, not less than 4,500 square feet in the UR zone and not less than 3,000 square feet in the HUR zone; Lot widths of Chapter [14.48](#) Table V may be modified to not less than 40 feet in the SR and UR zones and not less than 30 feet in the HUR zone; - (2) Lot widths of Chapter [14.48](#) Table I may be modified to not less than 50 feet in the WR and SR zones, and not less than 40 feet in the UR and HUR zones; Lot sizes may be modified to not less than 4,000 square feet in the SR and UR zones and not less than 3,000 square feet in the HUR zone; - (3) The front setbacks, specified in Chapter [14.48](#) LSMC Table I, may be reduced by 5 feet, but in no instance may the garage setback be less than 19 feet; - (iii) In no instance may the garage setback be less than 19 feet.
+- (a) Only the area contained in ~~the following critical area areas and their associated buffers of the following wetlands is~~ are eligible to be used in the density transfer calculation: - (1) Category II, ~~and III, and IV~~ wetlands with a habitat score of less than 20; and - (2) ~~Category IV wetlands, Fish and Wildlife Conservation areas; and~~ - (3) ~~Geologically hazardous areas, not approved for alteration.~~ - (b) The development must be proposed to connect to sewer service and sewer service must be available. - (c) The base density shall be consistent with the densities set forth in Chapter [14.36](#) for the zoning districts.
+The site density shall be calculated using the area of the subject property divided by the minimum lot size of the applicable zone. - (d) The overall density of the proposed site may be transferred from the undevelopable portion to the developable part of the site. - (e) The development shall meet applicable policies, setbacks and other standards of the City except: - (1) ~~Lot sizes may be modified to not less than 6,000 square feet in the WR and SR zones, not less than 4,500 square feet in the UR zone and not less than 3,000 square feet in the HUR zone; Lot widths of Chapter [14.48](#) Table V may be modified to not less than 40 feet in the SR and UR zones and not less than 30 feet in the HUR zone;~~ - (2) ~~Lot widths of Chapter [14.48](#) Table I may be modified to not less than 50 feet in the WR and SR zones, and not less than 40 feet in the UR and HUR zones; Lot sizes may be modified to not less than 4,000 square feet in the SR and UR zones and not less than 3,000 square feet in the HUR zone~~

-~~Setbacks of the zone as specified in Chapter Table V I may not be modified when using the density transfer provision as follows:~~
+- (3) ~~The front setbacks specified in Chapter 14.48 LSMC Table I may be reduced by five (5) feet, but in no instance may the garage setback be less than 19 feet.
+Setbacks of the zone as specified in Chapter 14.48 Table V may not be modified when using the density transfer provision.~~ - (4) The proposed development must be compatible with the character of the area and adjacent uses; and - (5) The area to which density is transferred must not be constrained by other critical areas.

-- ~~(i) In WR and SR zones, the front setback requirements of the UR zoning as specified in Chapter 14.48 Table I may be utilized to accommodate the density transfer;~~ - ~~(ii) In the UR and HUR zones, the front setback may be reduced by 5 feet;~~ - ~~(iii) In no instance may the garage setback be less than 19 feet.~~

-(4) The proposed development must be compatible with the character of the area and adjacent uses; and

-(5) The area to which density is transferred must not be constrained by other critical areas.
 (Ord.
 773, Sec.
 2, 2008)